-Home / Programs & Events / Free Meals Programs
+Home / Programs & Scholarships / Free Meals Programs

 Free Meals Programs

-Since 2013, almost 3 million meals have been served to nearby communities.
-In 2022, Indy Parks provided over 137,000 free meals to children and 33,000 meals to adults across the city.
+Since 2013, the Indy Parks Meals Program has served over 3 million meals to our community.
+In 2023, Indy Parks provided 191,396 meals to residents across the city.

 • Open to ALL youth 18 and under, they must be present and eat the meal on-site.